datapolitical/events.cfn.io/_posts/2013-11-26-Email-Seperate-and-Unequal.md

 Taking the same approach with email would normally be a bit difficult.
 Either I could a) clean up my existing account and create a new one for non-human emails, or b) give people a new address that I don't put online.

 Fortunately for option b already exists, I just wasn't using it the way I should have been.
 My gmail for a long time was datapolitical, something I'd set up in college before the concept of a professional email address was really a concern.
-As time went on I realized I didn't want that on my business cards, so I created an alias account, chris.f.nicholson.
+As time went on I realized I didn't want that on my business cards, so I created an alias account.

-I set up Gmail to use chris.f.nicholson as the primary account for sent email, so that even though I was logged in with datapolitical everything would look the same to the people I communicated with.
+I set up Gmail to use that alias as the primary account for sent email, so that even though I was logged in with datapolitical everything would look the same to the people I communicated with.

 And the system worked.
 Scanning through the chris.f.nicholson account shows me only a few sporadic non-human emails.